 The Obsession to Drink and Drug

+After seeking treatment in a drug or alcohol rehab, does an addict lose their obsession to drink?
 An overwhelming obsession with drugs or alcohol is one of the trademarks of the disease of addiction.
-This obsession is hard to describe to non-addicts because it persists, and even grows, regardless of any negative consequences.
-Lost jobs, ruined relationships, destroyed minds and bodies – none of those things lessen the single-minded obsession to get the next high.
-Even us addicts struggle to explain why and how, after totally destroying ourselves, we still seek drugs.
+This obsession is hard to describe to non-addicts because it persists regardless of any negative consequences.
+Even addicts struggle to explain why they continue to obsess over drinking, after almost losing everything.

-The obsession to use drugs isn’t removed by thinking it away, or figuring out why it’s there in the first place, but rather by moving forward, one day at a time, with the guidance and support of other addicts.
-It almost sounds too simple, but the obsession to drink or do drugs can ALWAYS be lifted.
+The obsession to drink or use drugs isn’t removed by thinking it away, or figuring out why it’s there in the first place, but rather by moving forward, one day at a time, with the guidance and support of addiction professionals.

 The first step is always admitting there’s something wrong and accepting the help that change requires.
-Addicts and alcoholics can rest easy knowing that although change is painful, it’s worth it and life gets so much better.
+Addicts and alcoholics can rest easy knowing that although change is painful, that a life of recovery is worth the effort.